 Despite the novel coronavirus originating in China, the country’s infection rates have subsided exponentially, a pattern seen across much of the continent, where testing and tracking is more widespread than in many parts of the world.
 Countries like Vietnam have been diligent in containing the virus, and, as a result, there have been no deaths within its borders.
 Still, the threat of a widespread outbreak has prompted countries to lock down their borders, halt commercial flights, and implement strict quarantine measures and testing protocols.
 Here’s what you need to know about border regulations and travel restrictions across Asia.

 As of April 15, 2020, Bhutan is closed for tourism indefinitely.
 Visas were suspended on March 6, 2020, and flights to the country from Bangladesh, India, Nepal, Singapore, and Thailand have all been suspended .
-Educational institutions, as well as tourist sites and other public venues, are closed.
+While activities within the country has resumed, Dorji Dhradhul, Bhutan's director general of the Tourism Council, told Lonely Planet that a date has not been set for resuming tourist activities.

 The U.S. has placed China under a Level 4 travel advisory, advising that all travel to the country be avoided.
-The country closed its borders to almost all visitors as of March 28, and the number of commercial flights into China is severely limited .
+The country closed its borders to almost all visitors as of March 28, and the number of commercial flights into China is severely limited.
+While tourists likely won't be able to visit for quite some time, the country has implemented "fast-track" plans for allowing essential businesspeople to enter the country.
 China has further tightened its border with Russia, as it has seen an increase in cases from Chinese nationals who live in Russia.
-All foreign travelers are advised to quarantine for 14 days upon arrival.

 All international flights to India have been suspended, except for some Air India flights that are flying to various international destinations to evacuate foreign nationals .
 On May 20, it was announced that domestic flights within the country would resume on May 25 with staggered schedules, social distancing, thermal screening, and other safety measures.
-The nationwide lockdown is still in place until May 31.
+Internal restrictions have eased, but it's still unclear as to when tourists will be welcomed again.

-Japan has banned entry from foreign nationals from about 100 countries, including the U.S., as well as citizens of any other country who have passed through countries on the banned list within the past 14 days.
-All visa exemptions are also suspended through the end of May, and most tourist attractions throughout the country are closed.
+Japan has still banned entry from foreign nationals from about 100 countries, including the U.S., as well as citizens of any other country who have passed through countries on the banned list within the past 14 days.
+The country's state of emergency ended for all 47 prefectures on May 25.
+While Japan was supposed to host the 2020 Summer Olympics, the event has been pushed back to 2021.

 As of April 1, all travelers arriving in South Korea must complete a 14-day quarantine at their place of residence or a government center, out of pocket (about $100 per night).
 Anyone with symptoms will be subject to testing, and all passengers must also log into the Self-Diagnosis Mobile App daily for 14 days to answer questions.

 Malaysia closed its borders, restricted intra-nation travel, and closed many businesses on March 18, 2020.
-While the lockdown ended May 4, schools and borders remain closed until at least June 9.
-Any U.S. citizens or foreign nationals who want to leave Malaysia before borders are reopened will need a letter from the U.S. Embassy.
+Any U.S. citizens or foreign nationals who want to leave Malaysia before borders are reopened will need a letter from the U.S. Embassy, and travel restrictions on foreign nationals have been extended through Aug.
+31, 2020.

 As of March 23, “short-term visitors” are prohibited from entering Singapore.
 A 14-day stay-home notice will be given to returning citizens, permanent residents, and long-term pass holders.
-Restrictions that limit the spread of COVID-19, referred to by the Singapore government as the “Circuit Breaker,” are in effect until June 1, and the economy will begin to reopen at that time.
+Restrictions that limit the spread of COVID-19, referred to by the Singapore government as the “Circuit Breaker” were in effect until June 1, and the economy has slowly reopened since then.
 Face masks are required, and those who violate safe-distancing regulations are subject to fines and imprisonment.

 Since March 17, international passenger flights and visa (either immigrant or non-immigrant) appointments with the U.S. Embassy in Colombo Sri Lanka have been canceled.
-Cruise ship passengers are banned from disembarking as well.
-A nationwide curfew has been issued, though individual regions may institute additional curfews.
+The country has said that it will reopen to limited groups of tourists, staying at approved five-star hotels, in August.

 Vietnam has banned entry indefinitely to all but “nationals, foreigners on diplomatic or official business, and highly skilled workers.”
 All travelers entering the country are subject to a medical check and must undergo a 14-day quarantine.
 Domestic travel, however, is beginning to kick back up.
 Budget airline VietjetAir has resumed domestic service, and the Quang Ninh province is offering discounts to some of its biggest attractions.
+Tourist attractions were allowed to reopen as of April 23.
 Face masks are required in public.

 Ministry of Foreign Affairs of the Royal Government of Bhutan.
 “Travel Advisory, Notification and Responses on Travel Queries on COVID-19.”
 May 18, 2020